All Episodes

 And one of the things that I look at is how these social media companies have become big advertising companies.

-And they will say, well, the sign-off is you say we're going to let you use our service for free, but because of that we're going to use access to your data.
+And they will say, well, the sign-off is you say we're going to let you use our service for free.

-I believe in privacy and I believe an individual should reserve to themselves the right to protect their privacy.
+I believe in privacy, and I believe an individual should reserve to themselves the right to protect their privacy.

-This is something that is given to you in the Bill of Rights and even online you with your virtual you have the right to protect your information online.
+And even online, you with your virtual you do have the right to protect your information online.

-So instead of all these platforms that are opt out let's turn it around and say to the consumer you have your shield of privacy and then you can choose to share the information that you want to share with a provider of a service and you can allow access to somebody for that service.
+So instead of all these platforms that are opt-out, let's turn it around and say to the consumer, you have your shield of privacy, and then you can choose to share the information that you want to share with a provider of a service.

-Now, Sean, some people will say, I like getting alerts, and I like getting notifications on my phone that I'm near a coffee shop and they have a special going on, or I'm near a restaurant, or I'm near some other entity where there is something special.
+Now, Sean, some people will say, I like getting Alerts, and I like getting notifications on my phone that I'm near a coffee shop and they have a special going on, or I'm near a restaurant, or I'm near some other entity where there is something special.

-They like that geolocation.
+They like that, they like that geolocation.

-To me, it's too intrusive.
+Yeah, but to me, it's too intrusive.

 I agree with you about opting in.